 - The power of stockholders to act at annual meetings is diluted by three factors - Most small stockholders do not go to meetings because the cost of going to the meeting exceeds the value of their holdings. - Incumbent management starts off with a clear advantage when it comes to the exercise of proxies.
-Proxies that are not voted becomes votes for incumbent management. - For large stockholders, the path of least resistance, when confronted by managers that they do not like, is to vote with their feet. - Annual meetings are also tightly scripted and controlled events, making it difficult for outsiders and rebels to bring up issues that are not to the management's liking.
+Proxies that are not voted becomes votes for incumbent management. - For large stockholders, the path of least resistance, when confronted by managers that they do not like, is to vote with their feet, or do nothing, if they are passive investors (index funds) - Annual meetings are also tightly scripted and controlled events, making it difficult for outsiders and rebels to bring up issues that are not to the management's liking.